Crystalline cohomology of rigid analytic spaces: Eh descent

 \section{\'Eh descent}

-In this section, we prove the \'eh hyperdescent of infinitesimal cohomology of crystals in vector bundles over $X/K$ and $X/\Bdre_{\inf}$ for a rigid space $X$.
-Our goal is to show the comparison between the \'eh de Rham cohomology and infinitesimal cohomology of a crystal.
+In this section, we prove the \'eh hyperdescent of the infinitesimal cohomology of crystals in vector bundles over $X/K$ and $X/\Bdre_{\inf}$ for a rigid space $X$.
+Our goal is to show the comparison between the \'eh de Rham cohomology and the infinitesimal cohomology of a crystal.

-In order to extend a crystal to any space that maps to $X$ but is not necessarily an open immersion, we will work mostly with coherent crystals over the big site.
+In order to extend a crystal over $X$ to any rigid space that admits a map to $X$ (which in particular is not necessarily an open immersion), we will work with coherent crystals over the big site.
 Here we note that this is only for the technical convenience, as crystals and their cohomology over $X/\Sigma_{e \inf}$ or $X/\Sigma_{e \Inf}$ are equivalent via pullback and restrictions (Proposition \ref{cry, big and small}, Proposition \ref{coh, big small, cry}).